 “Adobo” is a Spanish word meaning “to marinate.”
-In the Philippines, “adobo” refers to a popular indigenous cooking process, which involves stewing in vinegar.
-This cooking process allows Filipino mountaineers and travellers to commonly pack pork or chicken adobo for their trips as it has a long shelf life.
+In the Philippines, “adobo” refers to a popular cooking process, which involves stewing in vinegar.
+This allows for a long shelf life.

 In the Philippines, adobo has been commercially adapted to other foods, and includes adobo-flavored chips, nuts, crackers and noodle soups.

 - 1 cup water